Listed buildings in Broughton Moor

-Broughton Moor is a civil parish in the Borough of Allerdale in Cumbria, England.
+Broughton Moor is a civil parish in the Cumberland district in Cumbria, England.
 It contains three listed buildings that are recorded in the National Heritage List for England.
 Both the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the village of Broughton Moor and is otherwise rural.
 The listed buildings consist of a milestone, a church, and a war memorial in the churchyard.